docker-archive/classicswarm/docs/plan-for-production.md

 It is possible to run multiple environments, such as development, staging, and production, on a single Swarm cluster.
-You accomplish this by tagging Swarm nodes and using constraints to filter containers onto nodes tagged as `production` or `staging` etc. However, this is not recommended.
-The recommended approach is to air-gap production environments, especially high performance business critical production environments.
+You accomplish this by tagging Swarm nodes and using constraints to filter containers onto nodes tagged as `production` or `staging`, etc. However, this is not recommended.
+The recommended approach is to air-gap production environments, especially high-performance business-critical production environments.

 For example, many companies not only deploy dedicated isolated infrastructures for production &ndash; such as networks, storage, compute and other systems.
 They also deploy separate management systems and policies.
-This results in things like users having separate accounts for logging on to production systems etc. In these types of environments, it is mandatory to deploy dedicated production Swarm clusters that operate on the production hardware infrastructure and follow thorough production management, monitoring, audit and other policies.
+This results in things like users having separate accounts for logging on to production systems, etc. In these types of environments, it is mandatory to deploy dedicated production Swarm clusters that operate on the production hardware infrastructure, and to follow thorough on production management, monitoring, audit, and other policies.

 ### Operating system selection